Look At All These People In The Mall: Vandals Or Customers?

 None of the three statements above are true, yet the market is pricing TCO like it is.
 By the time every retail investor believes what they are hearing from talking heads on their TV, there won’t be much room left to fall for mall REITs.
 Here’s an example:

-I knew Washington Prime Group (WPG) had been sufficiently pummeled by bears when I heard an anchor, who probably couldn't build financial statements with just the account headings and numbers (entry level MBA accounting project), suggest investors could short WPG or CBL Properties (CBL).
+I knew Washington Prime Group (WPG) had been sufficiently pummeled by bears when I heard an anchor, who probably couldn't build financial statements with just the account headings and numbers (entry level MBA accounting project), suggest investors could short WPG or CBL & Associates Properties (CBL).
 I believe it was right around the all-time low closes for the stocks.

 Simon Property Group (SPG) is the biggest of the mall REITs.
 They just reported their Q3 results.
 Here are three true things they did: